HackClubRAIT/Wizard-Of-Docs/Algorithms/Asymptotic Notations/Big-Oh.md

 #### 📝 Note-
 We can say that the running time of binary search is _always_  _Θ(log<sub>2​</sub>n)_.
 Also since *Θ* is a tight bound on the run time, unlike _O_.
 That means if you have 10 rupees in your pocket you can totally say that you have the amount in your pocket but not more than 10 million rupees.
-The above statement though true doesn't give precise view of money in your pocket.
+The above statement though true doesn't give a precise view of money in your pocket.